Thibor/BookReaderMem/README.md

 -bn book.mem -ef stockfish.exe<br/>
 book.mem -ef stockfish.exe

 The program will first try to find move in chess opening book named book.mem, and if it doesn't find any move in it, it will run a chess engine named stockfish.exe

+-bn bigmem.mem -w -ef stockfish.exe
+bigmem -ef stockfish.exe -w

+The program will first try to find move in chess opening book named bigmem.mem, and if it doesn't find any move in it, it will run a chess engine named stockfish.exe.
+If engine loose game, winner moves will be added to the book.
+If the book does not exist, the program will create it.